patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/writing-design-documentation.md

 - Editorial guidelines for labeling and message text.
 - Length restrictions and what to do when text overflows.
 - Localization considerations.

-### Related components and demos

-Provide a bulleted list of links to related components and demos.